mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 This is where expression templates come into play.

 The library should use the same unified approach to represent the results of arithmetics on all kinds of entities.
-It is worth mentioning that a generic purpose regular expression library is not a good solution for a physical quantities and units library.
+It is worth mentioning that a generic purpose expression templates library is not a good solution for a physical quantities and units library.

 Let's assume that we want to represent the results of the following two unit equations: